opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 In the home directory on the batch host, there is one or more `*-openrc.sh` file(s), corresponding to the OpenStack projects you belong to.

-Source the OpenStack RC project file, and enter your CADC password.
+Source the OpenStack RC project file, and enter the CADC password.
 This sets environment variables used by OpenStack (only required once per batch host login session):

 <div class="shell">